BLCNYY/SalahNow/README.md

 ## 📱 PWA Support

-Waqt is a Progressive Web App.
+Salah[Now] is a Progressive Web App.
 After visiting the site, you can:
 - Install it on your device (mobile or desktop)
 - Use it offline after the initial load
 - Access prayer times without an internet connection